About . Frequently Asked Questions (FAQs)

-Bloom360 Learning Community serves each learner based on his/her unique developmental strengths and needs; therefore, we do not group by grade levels or age.
-Bloom360 currently supports learners from age five through adolescence.
-Bloom360 Learning Community will continue to grow with our learners by offering services to those outside of current age ranges.
+Bloom360 Learning Community serves each Learner based on his/her unique developmental strengths and needs; therefore, we do not group by grade levels or age.
+Bloom360 currently supports Learners ages five through 21.
+Bloom360 Learning Community will continue to grow with our Learners by offering services to those outside of current age ranges.
 However, we are open to working with families to determine eligibility regardless of a child’s age.

 How is Bloom360 supported and funded?

-Bloom360 is a private, non-profit school which is funded through tuition, major fundraising efforts and corporate partnerships.
-The majority of our start-up costs have been funded by Vista360, LLC, a compliance and management consulting firm in Milwaukee owned by Bloom360’s founder, Laura Rauman and other members of Bloom360’s Development Committee.
+Bloom360 is a private, nonprofit school which is funded through tuition, major fundraising efforts and corporate partnerships.
+The majority of our start-up costs have been funded by Vista360, LLC, a compliance and management consulting firm owned by Bloom360’s founder, Laura Rauman and other members of Bloom360’s Development Committee.